Domestic Winter Breakouts

 New Orleans, LA

-This trip is already full.
-If you apply now, you will be placed on a waiting list.
+The trip to New Orleans is already full.
+If you put it as a first choice, you will be placed on a waiting list in case someone decides not to go.

 This trip is a great combination of hands-on service, reflection, prayer, learning and cultural immersion.
 The group will do hands-on service continuing the rebuilding process in New Orleans' neighborhoods through Project Homecoming, staying at their residence, the Olive Tree.
 Evenings will include guest speakers or other opportunities to deepen understanding of the political, environmental, ethnic and class dimensions of the suffering brought on by hurricane Katrina and theological reflection on the topics.
 The trip will conclude with a visit to the historic French Quarter.